jbusfield/RCRC_UEVR/README.md

 # RCRC_UEVR
-A VR first person mod for Robocop: Rogue City and Robocop: Rogue City Unfinished business using UEVR
+A VR first person mod for Robocop: Rogue City and Robocop: Rogue City Unfinished Business using UEVR